Does a Plant-Based Diet Increase the Risk of Hip Fractures?

 A recent study claimed that women who follow a plant-based diet were 33 percent more likely to fracture a hip than omnivores.
 But the European Food Information Council (EUFIC) says there’s more to consider when assessing the risk.
 Does a plant-based diet really increase the risk of hip fractures?

-According to the research, which was based on data from the UK Women’s Cohort Study of more than 500,000 women from ages 35 to 69, vegetarians and vegans showed a 33 percent increased risk of hip fracture.
+According to the research, published in August, which was based on data from the UK Women’s Cohort Study of more than 500,000 women from ages 35 to 69, vegetarians and vegans showed a 33 percent increased risk of hip fracture.
 The study controlled for ethnicity, physical activity, menopause, use of tobacco, and other factors that could play a role in the risk of hip fracture.
 The study participants were followed for 22 years.